Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are you interested in cropping your dog’s ears?
-Do you want those droopy ears turned into ferocious, fear-infested pointed tips?
-You’re not alone.
+Have you ever thought about turning those droopy ears into ferocious, fear-inducing pointed tips?
+Would you like to know the implications of ear cropping?
+Then, you’re in the right place.
 About 20 dog breeds commonly get their ears cropped every year.
 But before you pick up the phone and schedule that vet appointment, hear us out.
 We want to explain a little more about ear cropping and why it’s bad.

 Why Do People Crop the Ears of Dogs?